trapgate/mcwho/README.md

 ##How it Works:

-Minecraft servers create a log file, server.log. mcwho runs on the Minecraft server, and parses the log file to determine who is currently logged in, and how long they've been playing.
+Minecraft servers create a log file in the logs/ directory, latest.log, which is zipped and renamed with a date stamp every day. mcwho runs on the Minecraft server, and parses the log files to determine who is currently logged in, and how long they've been playing.
 It combines all the logged in users into a single RSS feed, which it serves at this address:

     http://servername:9092/mcwhorss